nomi811/CV/README.md

 I was able to teach myself enough coding, with no prior knowledge, to allow me to get accepted into Makers Academy.
 I was able to finish 1 month of pre-course, and 3 months of intensive coursework all while maintaining crazy hours and a busy homelife.

-Teaching yourself new things is a sign of self-motivation and my life is filled with self-teaching examples such as photography, PhotoShop, drawing, cooking, homeschooling, and various types of crafts.
+Teaching yourself new things is a sign of self-motivation and my life is filled with self-teaching examples such as photography, Photoshop, drawing, cooking, homeschooling, and various types of crafts.

 #### Creative